nicehash/excavator/README.md

    to retreive all available devices and their IDs.

    After you have your commanding file ready, use '-c' command line switch to provide file name when starting Excavator.

+Excavator also supports configuring console logging level and file logging level.
+Level '0' means full detail logging, level '6' means no logging.
+By default console logging is set to '2', file logging set to '6'.
+You can change file logging with '-f' and console logging with '-d' command line parameters.

+# Command line parameters

+TODO

 # Additional notices